ashhadahmad/Node-Weather/readme.md

 ## Node Weather App
-This is a command line app, built using Node, Geocode API and Darksky api.
+This is a command line app, built using Node, Geocode API and DarkSky API.

 Install Instructions
 --------------------